harveyramer/harvey-ramer-blog/src/article/2020-04-26-get-the-drop-on-the-cloud-nodejs-and-azure.md

 author: Harvey Ramer
 social_quote: Deploying applications to the cloud can be intimidating.
 Don't worry though, this guide will stick to the bare essentials.
 When you've finished here, you will have a web application running on Azure.
 description: >-
-  Deploying applications to the cloud can be intimidating.
-Don't worry though, this guide will stick to the bare essentials.
-When you've finished here, you will have a web application running on Azure.
+  When you've finished here, you will have a Node.js web application running on Azure.
 tags:
   - technology
   - tutorials